AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/overview/product-overview.md

 contact list and interface, and others.
 This helps you to quickly build instant messaging applications based on the particular business needs.

+// TODO：It provides various components to implement features such as a conversation list, chat, a contact list, and related pages.

 To access the source code, [click here](https://github.com/easemob/chatuikit-android).

 ## UIKit basic project structure